wdi-sf-jan-2014/notes/intro_algorithms/intro_algorithms.md

 average_time = total_elapsed_time/100
 ```

-I do this with in search_bench.rb, and have results in search_bench.csv.
+I do this in search_bench.rb, and have results in search_bench.csv.

 As you can see in search_bench.csv, as the running time of Array#index increases linearly with the size of the array, the running time of our binary search function hardly increases at all.
 In fact, it is increasing.
 If linear search and binary search took the same amount of time to search an array of N integers, then it would roughly take binary search the same amount of time to search an array of 2*N integers as it would for linear search to search N+1 integers.